maize-genetics/phg_v2/docs/imputation.md

     comma-separated list.
     + If bypassing the manual `map-kmers` step, paths to FASTQ files can be used.
-Either 1 (for single-end) or 2 (for paired-end) comma-separated files can be input at a time this way.
+Either 1 (for single-end) or 2 (for paired-end) comma-separated files can be input this way.
     + If specifying read-mapping files, comma-separated paths to files must have the `_readMapping.txt` suffix to work.
 * `--hvcf-dir` - The directory containing the hvcf used to build the